jasonhemann/20FA-2800/readings.md

 ---
 title: Readings
 layout: single
-permalink: /readings/
 classes: wide
 ---

 Readings will come from the following draft textbook chapters.
 I suggest that *if* you read online and *if* you take digital notes, that we all use the included collaborative note-taking software.

   1. [The ACL2 Programming Language](https://via.hypothes.is/https://www.khoury.northeastern.edu/~pete/courses/Logic-and-Computation/2020-Spring/rappg.pdf)
   2. [Propositional Logic](https://via.hypothes.is/https://www.khoury.northeastern.edu/~pete/courses/Logic-and-Computation/2020-Spring/rapbl.pdf)